maidirepelle/weblogic-kubernetes-operator/kubernetes/charts/traefik/README.md

-# Install and Configure Traefik as Load Balancer
+# Install and Configure Traefik

+## Install Traefik Operator with Helm Chart
 Traefik helm chart is in official Charts of Helm: https://github.com/helm/charts/tree/master/stable/traefik.

-## Install Traefik Operator with Helm Chart
 The chart is in the default repository for Helm which is located at https://kubernetes-charts.storage.googleapis.com/ and is installed by default.

 To install Traefik operator to namespace `traefik` with default settings: